anastuart/thesis/source/09_introduction.md

-Sleep is regulated by both a homeostatic and circadian system, wherein the homeostatic system increases the level of perceived sleepiness as waking time increases (sleep pressure) while the circadian system regulates internal synchrony with the environment [@borbely1982].
-Sleep pressure has both a time and intensity domain, increasing proportionately to the duration and **quality** of the waking episode and dissipating during sleep in proportion to sleep duration and intensity [@borbely2005] **check citation**.
+Sleep is regulated by both a homeostatic and circadian system, wherein the homeostatic system increases the level of perceived sleepiness as waking time increases while the circadian system regulates internal synchrony with the environment [@borbely1982].
+The build-up of perceived sleepiness created by the homeostatic system is deemed sleep pressure, which has both a time and intensity domain [@borbely2016].
+**impaired sleep homeostasis suspected in both NRS and ID**

+Sleep pressure increases proportionately to the duration and **quality** of the waking episode and dissipates during sleep in proportion to sleep duration and intensity **fix sentence**.
-The best established method of measuring sleep homeostasis is the overnight dissipation of delta power, most prominent during slow-wave sleep (SWS) [@lunsford-avery2021].
+The best established method of measuring sleep pressure is the overnight dissipation of delta power, most prominent during slow-wave sleep (SWS) [@cite].

-Sleep architecture is identified through changes in EEG patterns which display the shift from wakefulness to sleep, and is categorised into N1, N2, N3 and REM sleep stages.
-N3 sleep is the deepest stage of sleep, characterised by slow waves of delta activity of 0.5-4 Hz and increased amplitude of 75µV, constituting between 20-25% of sleep in healthy adults **check** [@cite].
+Sleep architecture is identified through **changes in EEG patterns which display ** **the shift from wakefulness to sleep**, and is categorised into N1, N2, N3 and REM sleep stages.
+N3 sleep is the deepest stage of sleep, characterised by slow waves of delta activity of 0.5-4 Hz and increased amplitude of 75µV, constituting between 20-25% of sleep in healthy adults [@cite].
 **sleep architecture is affected in ID through shortened sleep, however NRS ** **has normal sleep as measured by PSG**

-### SWS
+### SWA

+Slow waves are neuronal oscillations of membrane potential between hyperpolarised and depolarised states, occurring in the 0.5-4 Hz frequency range [@steriade2001;
-Slow waves are critical for cellular maintenance and repair, allowing neurons to reverse minor cellular damage before it is becomes irreversible [@vyazovskiy2013].
-Importantly, sleep deprivation is associated with increased SW activity during resting wake [@cite] suggesting an adaptive process of cortical downregulation in order to prevent long-term irreversible damage at the expense of behavioural performance [@vyazovskiy2013].
+@achermann2003].
+Although the precise function of SWA remains unclear, it appears to be critical for cellular maintenance and repair, allowing neurons to reverse minor cellular damage before it becomes irreversible [@vyazovskiy2013].

-Slow wave activity (SWA) dissipates with sleep, with reduced SWA and decreased wave amplitude during late sleep compared to early sleep [@riedner2007].

-**topography**:
+Slow wave activity (SWA) is a reliable measure of homeostatic sleep pressure, being greatest during the first period of N3 sleep, dissipating with sleep, and increasing with time awake [@cite].

+Slow waves have topographic variations throughout the brain, occurring locally and asynchronously across brain regions [@siclari2017].
-- SWA power greatest in frontal areas, especially during early sleep or following sleep deprivation [@werth1996; cajochen1999]
+SWA is most prominent in brain regions associated with increased activity during wake, with the greatest power in frontal regions and during early sleep [@werth1996; @cajochen1999].
-- Increased frontal slow wave amplitude during N2 and N4 of sleep restriction and recovery night relative to baseline, aggregate slow wave increased in lateral centro-parietal regions in 1st sleep period across all conditions, reflecting a homeostatic response to partial sleep loss [@plante2016]
+Following sleep deprivation, increased SWA has been observed in the frontal and lateral centro-parietal regions compared to baseline [@plante2016].

+SWA is correlated with decreased levels of subjective and objective measures of sleepiness following sleep.

       How do differences in SWA reflect variations in symptoms?
       How might topographical differences in NRS compared to ID/HC differ?